Data Leverage: A Framework for Empowering the Public in its Relationship with Technology Companies

-The ability for data leverage to influence organizations assumes that actions by data contributors can alter the performance of a data-dependent system, e.g. an ML system.
-Two particularly relevant areas of research are those that answer questions around (1) the effectiveness of adversarial attacks on data-dependent systems and (2) the relationship between a system's performance and changes to underlying data.
+Understanding the full potential of data leverage requires deep engagement with machine learning literature.
+Two relevant areas of ML research are those that answer questions around (1) the effectiveness of adversarial attacks on data-dependent systems and (2) the relationship between a system's performance and changes to underlying data.